BU-KABlab/PANDA-BEAR/documentation/installation.md

 # 1. FLIR SDKS

-This project uses a FLIR camera and requires their proprietary SDK which you can obtain for free from their website.
+This system uses a FLIR camera and requires their proprietary SDK which you can obtain for free from their website.

 ## Where to find the SDK files and examples

 Spinnaker is proprietary software made by Teledyne FLIR and as such cannot be included in the repository.
-To use the flir_camera module you must have installed both the Spinnaker SDK and the Python wrapper in your chosen environment.
+To use the `imaging` module you must have installed both the Spinnaker SDK and the Python SDK in your chosen environment.

 Downloading is free but you will need to make an account: <https://www.flir.com/products/spinnaker-sdk/>